 Alice Kyteler is now known as the Kilkenny witch and you can see references to her in many parts of Kilkenny today.
 You can even visit Kyteler’s Inn, which is the very inn she kept in her lifetime hundreds of years ago!

-That’s just one of the very awesome things you can do in Kilkenny.
+That’s just one of the very awesome things you can do in Kilkenny today.
 Most popularly, you can see Kilkenny Castle, which is a medieval castle that was a 19th century residence.
 You can see it today as it was in the 1800s, and it’s very gorgeous on the inside.
 They also have a beautiful rose garden to visit during the warmer months.
 Kilkenny Castle also marks one end of the Medieval Mile, which is a road that stretches to St. Canice’s Cathedral and Tower, the original structure of Kilkenny.
+The round tower of the cathedral is Kilkenny’s oldest structure and the cathedral complex was built 1500 years ago.
+There are medieval artefacts inside and you can get views over Kilkenny by climbing the tower.

 There’s a lot of beautiful buildings along the medieval mile, and a lot to do as well.
-One popular attraction is Rothe House, a medieval house and garden.
+One popular attraction is Rothe House, a medieval house and garden of a wealth merchant.
 The house itself isn’t spectacular on the inside but the gardens are beautiful.
 I also got to see some plants I hadn’t seen before.
 I didn’t see the Medieval Mile Museum but it’s filled with artefacts from Kilkenny’s medieval days.
 If you like beer, you can also visit the Smithwick’s Experience, which is a museum dedicated to Ireland’s longest-running brewery, Smithwick’s.
-I found their tour to be very informative and their beer was great (a very neutral taste).
+I found their tour to be very informative and their beer was great.
 They have 3 ales and only their red ale is exported to other countries, so you can try 2 ales available only in Ireland.

 Outside of the mile, you can see St. Mary’s Cathedral, Dominican Black Abbey, and you can also spot different medieval towers around the city.
 There’s also a lot to do locally in Kilkenny, as it is quite a lively city.
 If you’re staying for a few days, be sure to check out some live music (a staple of Irish culture).